Libor Vondráček: Political career

-During the 2019 European Parliament election, Vondráček ran as a member of Svobodní in the sixth place but was not elected.
-In 2020 regional elections, he failed to lead Svobodní in the South Bohemian Region as the party was not elected to the council.
+In the elections to the European Parliament in May 2019, he ran as a member of the Svobodní on the 6th place of the list of the entity named "Svobodní, Liberland and Radostné Česko - ODEJDEME BEZ PLACENÍ", but was not elected.
+In the regional elections in 2020, he was the leader of the Svobodní list in the South Bohemian Region, but was unsuccessful (the party did not enter the assembly).

-In January 2021, Vondráček called a demonstration against government measures.
-The speakers motivated the participants to civil disobedience by violating government regulations.
-Police reported the convenor to the administrative body for exceeding the permitted number of participants.
-During the parliamentary election later that year, he was the leader of the political formation Tricolor and Svobodní in the South Bohemian Region, but failed did not exceed the 5% threshold necessary to enter the Chamber of Deputies.
+In January 2021, he convened a demonstration against government measures.
+The speakers motivated participants to civil disobedience by violating government orders.
+The police reported the convener to the administrative body for exceeding the permitted number of participants.

+In the elections to the Chamber of Deputies in 2021, he was the leader of the political formation "Trikolóra, Svobodní, Soukromníci" in the South Bohemian Region, but was unsuccessful, as the grouping did not exceed the 5% threshold required for entry into the Chamber of Deputies.

-In the 2019 European Parliament election, Vondráček was the leader of the Svobodní candidate list.
-However, the party received only 1.76% of the vote and he was not elected as a result.
+In the elections to the European Parliament in 2024, he was the leader of the Svobodní candidate list.
+However, the party gained only 1.76% of votes, and he was not elected.
+In October 2024, he defended the position of party chairman.